 “Force Majeure Event” means an event, or a series of related events, that is outside the reasonable control of the party affected (including failures of or problems with the internet or a part of the internet, hacker attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars);

-"Permitted Purpose" means the transmission of Content between parties in accordance with this Agreement and the Acceptable Use Policy set out in Schedule ;
+"Permitted Purpose" means the transmission of Content between parties in accordance with this Agreement and the Acceptable Use Policy;

-“Platform” means the software platform known as FileInvite that is owned and operated by the Provider, and that will be made available to the Customer as a service via the internet under the Agreement;
+“Platform” means the software platform known as FileInvite that facilitates the sharing and collection of documentation and information, is owned and operated by the Provider, and that will be made available to the Customer as a service via the internet under the Agreement;

-“Schedule” means a schedule attached to the Agreement;
+“Schedule” means a schedule attached to these terms and conditions;

 “Term” means the term of the Agreement; and